shreeyasharma1804/notes/kubernetes/OtherObjects.md

     name: secret-volume
 ```

+Note:
+- If a secret is static: Use env variable
-If the secret is updated, kubelet automatically updates the mounted file contents at kubelet sync time.
+- If a secret can be modified: Use files, since if the secret is updated, the kubelet automatically updates the mounted file contents at kubelet sync time.
 No restart is required

-- All secrets are stored in a encrypted format in the etcd server.
-- A kubelet is authorized to retrieve a Secret only if that Secret is referenced by a Pod that has been scheduled to that kubelet's node.

-If a secret is static: Use env variable

-If a secret can be modified: Use files

 ### Dynamic secret refresh (External vault)